untaugh/SpeletJava/README.md

 - ~~Display the board as largest possible square on non-square displays.~~
 - ~~Drawing could be optimized by only doing setToOrtho on screen resize.~~
 - ~~Generate new random board.~~
-- Detect which piece was clicked, touched or dragged.
+- ~~Detect which piece was clicked, touched or dragged.~~
-- Check if a  move is legal for a specifig piece.
+- ~~Check if a  move is legal for a specifig piece.~~
+- ~~Perform a move.~~
+- Select a group of pieces.
-- Perform a move.
+- Move a group of pieces.
+- Animate chaning places of two pieces.
+- More animation.
 - Display score and keep track of score.
-- Animations.
 - Sound effects and music.